KyleJHarper/tyche/README.md

 <sub>(rl == rotational latency)</sub>

-Sources: basic math and wikipedia.org articles.
+<sub>Sources: basic math and wikipedia.org articles.</sub>

-Note: Transfer time is from platter to sector buffer and doesn't account for interface transfer time (e.g.: SATA speed/latency).
-This can become more significant as storage fabrics come into play; e.g.: iSCSI, Fiber Channel, and so forth.
+<sub>Note: Transfer time is from platter to sector buffer and doesn't account for interface transfer time (e.g.: SATA speed/latency).
+This can become more significant as storage fabrics come into play; e.g.: iSCSI, Fiber Channel, and so forth.</sub>

 *The above table is far from a perfect analysis, but that's what tyche is all about: real world testing when it's done.
 So far, our total compression/decompression time is competitive with the fastest SSD on a local bus.
 When we compare decompression time for respone time we're drastically faster than even the fastest SSD.
 For now, I'm satisfied that the theory is still plausible.*